buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

 # A closing chat with the reader
 Thanks for reading!
 To summarize, you have to be careful of these:
-- **Complexity** of the icon
+- **The complexity** of the icon
-- **Proportion** of the icon
+- **The proportion** of the icon
-- **Concreteness** of the icon
+- **The concreteness** of the icon
 - **Relevancy** of the icon
 - **Cultural sensitivity**

-It's important that you take these points with a consideration of your own context and problem you're facing.
+It's essential that you take these points with considerations of your own context and problem you're facing.
 The points I make here is focusing on the general best practice for system icon (small icon) where the goal is to focus on helping users navigate or do action.

 On the side, it's worth to consider to create a set of principles when you see there are common issues with the icon while auditing them.
 [Reach me out][buditwitter]{:target="_blank"} if you're interested to chat about this.